solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 This proposal increases security for feature activations by removing the human element from ensuring the proper stake supports a feature.

-However, it also adds a dependency on a BPF program and the data within its owned accounts to perform feature activations, which previously has not been the case.
-This may introduce some security concerns around this relationship between the runtime and the Feature Gate program.

 This proposal could also potentially extend the length of time required for integrating feature-gated changes, which may include security fixes.
 However,